Time-Resolved Research (XSD-TRR)

 7-ID-C

-7-ID-C has dedicated diffraction and nanoprobe diffraction set-ups that provide Å resolution (reciprocal space) ultrafast time-resolved measurements of pumped materials.
-Pumps include an ultrafast high-power laser beam with 1 kHz rep-rate, an available high-rep-rate (54 kHz - 6.5 MHz) high-power laser, and terahertz (THz) radiation.
-Typical x-ray-beam sizes are 50 μm for samples mounted on a large 6-circle Huber diffractometer while a new zone-plate set-up provides 300 nm resolution for samples mounted on a compact Huber diffractometer.
-A variety of sample environments are available.
+7-ID-C has dedicated multicircle diffraction set-ups that provide Å resolution (reciprocal space) ultrafast time-resolved measurements of pumped materials.
+Pumps include an ultrafast high-power laser beam with 1 kHz rep-rate and an available high-rep-rate (54 kHz - 6.5 MHz) high-power laser.
+Typical x-ray-beam sizes are 10-50 μm for samples mounted on a large, newly refurbished 6-circle Huber diffractometer.
+A variety of sample environments, including a cryostat for low temperatures, are available.
 Work in this station is relevant to a fundamental understanding of excitations and phase diagrams of emerging complex materials.

 7-ID-D